AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/managed-identity.md

 ### Note

-> This feature is in preview and feedback is welcome.
-See the [preview package](https://www.npmjs.com/package/@azure/msal-node/v/2.6.5-alpha.0) that has been upload to npm.
+> This feature is available in msal-node 2.7.0.

 A common challenge for developers is the management of secrets, credentials, certificates, and keys used to secure communication between services.
 [Managed identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) in Azure eliminate the need for developers to handle these credentials manually.
 MSALJS's msal-node library supports acquiring tokens through the managed identity service when used with applications running inside Azure infrastructure, such as: